-There is no PenFed secured credit card.
+No, PenFed doesn’t have any secured credit cards.
 Pentagon Federal Credit Union has offered secured credit cards in the past, but they stopped taking new secured card applications in 2019.

-The best PenFed credit card is the PenFed Power Cash Rewards card.
-It offers 1.5% cash back on all purchases and gives a $100 bonus statement credit for spending $1,500 within the first 3 months the account is open.
-The card also comes with a $0 annual fee and an intro balance transfer APR of 0% for 12 months.
-Plus, members who meet certain military service and/or checking account requirements qualify for PenFed Honors membership and will earn 2% cash back on all purchases instead of the standard 1.5%.… read full answer
+The best PenFed credit card is the PenFed Power Cash Rewards.
+It offers 1.5% cash back on all purchases and gives a $100 statement credit for spending $1,500 in the first 90 days of account opening.
+The card also comes with a $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.